-The Anqu Method PatternThe anqu method pattern for Java suggests to have a central method to access a @NamedQuery.
+The Anqu Method PatternThe anqu method pattern for Java suggests to have a central method to access a @NamedQuery or @NamedNativeQuery.
 In short the pattern proposes the following construction for a given query:

 You may already be using this pattern in some variation - you could call it common sense.
 What is not shown is the method body containig the glue code to execute the query.
 It is cumbersome to implement and the API to use is one of the most general APIs you can think of.
 Nearly every parameter is either just Object or at best String.
 Writing that code is error-prone.

 Building the bridge between the textual nature of the @NamedQuery statement and the modeled Java world early reduces risks and enables you to use compiler based tooling to increase coding comfort.